Google Cloud Identity

 • Pub/Sub: JSON messages delivered to Pub/Sub topics to stream to other resources.
 Supports third-party integrations, such as Splunk

-• Another Google Cloud Cloud project: Log entries held in Cloud Logging logs buckets.
+• Cloud Logging bucket: Log entries held in another Cloud Logging logs bucket (including in another project).

 • Every time a log entry arrives in a project, folder, billing account, or organization resource, Logging compares the log entry to the sinks in that resource.
 Each sink whose filter matches the log entry writes a copy of the log entry to the sink’s export destination.